-Increase resilience of authentication and authorization applications you develop
+Increase the resilience of authentication and authorization applications you develop

-A token is valid for a certain length of time before the app must acquire a new one.
-Rarely, a call to retrieve a token could fail due to an issue like network or infrastructure failure or authentication service outage.
-In this document, we outline steps a developer can take to increase resilience in their applications if a token acquisition failure occurs.
+A token is valid for a length of time, and then the app must acquire a new one.
+Rarely, a call to retrieve a token fails due to network or infrastructure issues or an authentication service outage.